 MUSIC - NAT KING COLE, “MEMPHIS BLUES”

 “Memphis Blues” and “St. Louis Blues,” two songs by W.C.
 Handy, from the film soundtrack to St. Louis Blues, starring Nat King Cole as W.C.
 Handy.
 Cole recorded those in January 1958 with Nelson Riddle and his orchestra.

 Nat King Cole’s follow up to this album, recorded in February 1958, brought him south of the border.
 The album Cole Espanol was one of the first albums by a North American star aimed directly at the Latin American audience.
 The idea came from his Honduran-born manager Carlos Gastel, who wanted to capitalize on Cole’s growing international fame.

-Cole didn’t speak a lick of Spanish, and had to learn the lyrics phonetically.
+Now, Cole didn’t speak a lick of Spanish, and had to learn the lyrics phonetically.
 Cole Espanol was a huge hit, making Cole a star in Latin America.
-Notable songs from the album include the Cuban rumba “Quizas, Quizas, Quizas” by Osvaldo Farres (known in English as the tune “Perhaps, Perhaps, Perhaps”) and the Mexican cha-cha “Cachito” by songwriter Consuelo Velázquez.
+He recorded a follow-up a year later, the album A Mis Amigos.

 In May 1958, Nat King Cole was joined in the studio by arranger Gordon Jenkins.
 The two had worked together two years earlier on the love-song album Love Is The Thing, which featured such Nat Cole classics as “Stardust” and “When I Fall In Love.”
 Their 1958 album The Very Thought Of You was very much along the same lines, featuring love song standards by Harry Warren, Jimmy Van Heusen, and others.